danbev/learning-crypto/notes/sscs.md

 context it could be the process of verifying the signature of the build.

 #### Provenance
-Information about where, when, and how software the artifacts were produced.
+Information about where, when, and how the software artifacts were produced.
 In this context it could be information about the build, like the system (CI/CD perhaps), date and the command used to build.

 _wip_

+### Suggestion
+The tool is intendend to be run by a maintainer/contributer to an opensource software project.
+The tool will:
+*

 ### Source distributed software
 `sigstore` and `in-toto` are not used in the majority of project, at least not